exploit-development/RockYou2024/README.md

 ## Contributing

-If you have any information or tools related to this leak, feel free to contribute to this repository.
+If you have any information or tools related to this leak

-## License Notice

-> **This repository is licensed under the MIT License.
-See LICENSE for details.**